UtilityBase logoUtilityBase

 Speaker Test

-Play left, right, and stereo tones to verify your speakers and headphones.
+Play left, right, stereo, and phase-inverted tones to verify speakers and headphones.

 Updated January 18, 2026